Skip to navigation Skip to content

 Water Recycling, Infiltration, and Conservation for the Home

 WaterRICH is a RiverLink initiative to assist individuals in understanding and implementing rainwater management, and encourage residents to become better stewards of our natural resources.
-The program is an easily accessible, comprehensive resource for understanding how to manage water on a smaller scale such as a residential setting.
+The program provides easily accessible, comprehensive resources for understanding how to manage stormwater on a smaller scale such as a residential setting.

-The FREE WaterRICH Guide will teach you how to harvest rainwater, create garden features which promote water seeping into the soil (stormwater features), and reduce outside water needs.
-The Program also offers hands-on workshops that teach site analysis and introduce design tools needed to select water quality and infiltration mechanisms to use right in your backyard.
+The FREE WaterRICH Guide will teach you how to harvest rainwater, create garden features which promote water seeping into the soil (stormwater features), and reduce outdoor watering needs.
+The program also offers hands-on workshops that teach site analysis and introduce design tools to promote water quality and infiltration right in your backyard.

-The goal of the project is to increase infiltration of stormwater into the ground and water table, reduce the use of potable water, improve water quality in the French Broad River Watershed and reduce pressure on the existing stormwater system.
+The goals of the project are to increase infiltration of stormwater into the ground and water table, reduce the use of potable water, improve water quality in the French Broad River Watershed, increase resilience to the impacts of climate change, and reduce runoff entering the existing stormwater system.
+This last goal is important as water in the stormwater system simply flows untreated to the nearest stream!

 See what WaterRICH can do for you: